cmu-sei/finsim/README.md

         - `grant all privileges on cc.* to cc@localhost; grant all privileges on trans.* to trans@localhost;`
         - `set sql_mode = 'ONLY_FULL_GROUP_BY,STRICT_TRANS_TABLES,NO_ZERO_IN_DATE,NO_ZERO_DATE,ERROR_FOR_DIVISION_BY_ZERO,NO_AUTO_CREATE_USER,NO_ENGINE_SUBSTITUTION';`
 - Download nodejs and npm
-- npm install -g @angular/cli
+- npm install
-- ng add @angular/material
+    - **Make sure to run this within the /finsim-web directory where package.json is**

 ## Description: